Symmetry-Breaking in Multi-Agent Navigation: Winding Number-Aware MPC with a Learned Topological Strategy: Related Work

 A fundamental difficulty common to the above methods lies in cooperative decision-making that requires breaking symmetry.
 A promising direction is to focus on the topological relations among trajectories.
-In particular, \cite{Mav21, Mav23} propose to quantify cooperative strategies that involve symmetry breaking using the \emph{winding number}~\cite{wnum}, a topological pairwise feature.
-Specifically, \cite{Mav21} applies discrete winding numbers estimated between agents to distributed navigation, while \cite{Mav23} incorporates winding numbers into the cost function of robot controllers, selecting control inputs to maximize the absolute value of predicted winding numbers and thereby achieving efficient crowd navigation.
+Several works have explored topological concepts to represent agent interactions beyond simple geometric relations.
+For instance, some works have utilized braid theory~\cite{mavrogiannis2019multi,mavrogiannis2022implicit} to capture finer topological characteristics for systems with more than two agents.
+Meanwhile, \cite{Mav21, Mav23} propose to quantify cooperative strategies involving symmetry breaking using the \emph{winding number}~\cite{wnum}, a topological pairwise feature.
+Specifically, \cite{Mav21} applies discrete winding numbers estimated between agents to distributed navigation, while \cite{Mav23} incorporates winding numbers into the cost function of robot controllers to maximize the absolute value of predicted winding numbers.
+In this work, we choose to build our method upon the winding number because it provides a continuous topological representation that naturally accommodates scenarios with unobservable goals of other agents and can be seamlessly incorporated into a cost function of MPC.

-Despite these contributions, challenges remain in how topological cooperative strategies are handled.
-First, both \cite{Mav21, Mav23} rely on hand-crafted cost functions or estimation models to select winding numbers, limiting flexibility in complex situations beyond what the designer anticipated.
-Moreover, treating winding numbers as discrete values reduces the expressiveness of cooperative strategies.
-Finally, \cite{Mav21} suffers from computational complexity $O(2^{n(n-1)/2})$ with respect to the number $n$ of agents, which hampers scalability.

-Other topological concepts have also been explored for multi-agent navigation.
-For instance, some works have utilized braid theory~\cite{mavrogiannis2019multi,mavrogiannis2022implicit} to represent agent interactions, which can capture finer topological characteristics for systems with more than two agents.
-However, we choose to build upon the winding number for two key reasons.
-First, its ability to be treated as a continuous quantity makes it naturally applicable to scenarios where other agents' goals are unknown and facilitates its integration into an MPC cost function.
-Second, prior works~\cite{Mav21,Mav23} have already demonstrated its practical effectiveness.
-Another hierarchical approach~\cite{cao2019dynamic} computes topological features by enumerating crossings with edges in a graph connecting other agents.
-This method, however, is less suitable for the dense crossing scenarios we consider, as the graph's topology can change rapidly and unpredictably.